 Now replace the githubuser with your user name and githubrepo with the name of the github repository.
 For listing more than one repo, replace the same code with different github repo name.

-Here is the link to the jQuery for listing Github projects
+Here is the link to the Repo for listing Github projects

 All of the styling is included and image assets are pulled from GitHub.
 Here is the sample image for listing one of my github repo.